zhangmeng88/doris-zh-translation/en/docs/doris-desktop-user-guide.md

 - The user interface of the tool switches to the selected language.
 - During import, if the certificates have textual diagnoses the language selected is used during the text-to-code processing.
 - During processing for underlying cause of death detection, the warning messages are provided in the selected language.

+** IMPORTANT! **  Changing the language is possible only before opening a database.
+When switching languages please close the application and retry before opening a database

 ### Changing ICD-11 Version
 By default, DORIS Desktop uses the latest released version of ICD-11.